sahil5206/AWS-VPC-Project/README.md

 ![Diagram of the VPC Project](https://github.com/user-attachments/assets/2f81739c-2742-4a60-857e-2d0389112c5e)

-#FIRST STEP - CREATING THE VPC
+# FIRST STEP - CREATE THE VPC
 1. Go to the AWS VPC service and click Create VPC .
 2. Select 'VPC and more' and provide the name for your VPC.
 3. Provide the IP Address Range (for 65,536 IPs, enter 10.0.0.0/16).